Phentermine is in a class of drugs called anorectics. These drugs help to suppress appetite and promote weight loss.

 - Disabilities.
 According to the Office on Women’s Health, pregnant women who restrict their calories to the point that their fat stores are broken down and ketones develop are at risk of delivering children with mental deficiencies.

-- Neural tube defects.
-Research suggests that using weight loss products during pregnancy can increase the risk for giving birth to a baby with this defect that affects the brain and spine.
+- Neural tube defects. suggests that using weight loss products during pregnancy can increase the risk for giving birth to a baby with this defect that affects the brain and spine.

 It’s possible for phentermine to be excreted in breast milk.
 For that reason, it’s not recommended for women who are breastfeeding.